 Business intelligence is the use of technology, insight gathering, and data analysis to turn information into actionable, strategic, and data-driven change.
 It’s not a new term, but it’s becoming a more prominent one, as companies harness the power of using big data to make moves that can give them an edge over their competition.

 Studying business intelligence in school involves learning the tools and technologies used to collect, manage, and analyze big data.
 Business intelligence experts then visualize their data analysis and use it to help influence business-related decisions.
 A growing number of MBA programs (including accredited online MBA programs) now offer business intelligence as an MBA concentration, giving students the chance to learn data collection, management, analysis, and visualization skills in a business-first environment.

 Here are a few reasons why enrolling in an online MBA program with a concentration in business intelligence might be a beneficial decision for you and your career goals.

 Possessing strong business acumen will always be important, but today’s executives are looking for leaders with expertise in data analytics.
 Businesses today have unprecedented access to big data – more so than ever before.
-(According to a report on big data by IBM, we generate 2.5 quintillion bytes of data every single day.)
-And from a recent study by management consulting company Accenture, 79 percent of companies believe failing to embrace big data will make them lose their competitive edge.
+We generate inconceivable amounts of data every single day.
+And from a study by management consulting company Accenture, 79 percent of companies believe failing to embrace big data will make them lose their competitive edge.
 The bottom line: Professionals with business intelligence knowledge are in high demand and have access to more career opportunities.

 Because of this increase in big data, businesses aren’t “going with their gut” when it comes to big decisions like they used to.
 They’re leading with data, and the best way to do that successfully is by working with analysts and business intelligence experts who can make sense of big data and communicate its meaning to all key stakeholders.